 The routine method for examining biological samples in TEM is to embed the material in plastic and cut ultrathin (~60-80nm) sections.
 The choice of resin depends on the type of sample and the purpose of your study.
 Listed below are some of the more commonly used resins.

 Epon or Epon-Araldite mixtures are the most widely used resins for electron microscopy.
 Epon is excellent for morphological studies but not a good choice for most immunocytochemistry purposes.
-The sample has to be completely dehydrated in protein denaturing solvents (like propylene oxide) before infiltration and polymerization has to take place at temperatures around 50-60° C.
+The sample has to be completely dehydrated in protein denaturing solvents (like propylene oxide or acetone) before infiltration and polymerization has to take place at temperatures around 50-60° C.

 Spurr’s Resin is a Low Viscosity mixture which provides rapid infiltration of tissues.
 It's easy to prepare and mixes rapidly.
 This resin is compatible with ethanol so no change to propylene oxide is needed prior to infiltration, although we recommend it.
 Polymerization at 60°C is recommended.